Aikido is joy

 of not making them"

 How do we get there?
 First of all, we need to accept ourselves as we are and give up pretending to be all the things we are not.
 We need to refrain from bending the truth to our will.
-Aikido training gives us wonderful opportunities to just do so.
+Aikido training gives us the wonderful opportunity to just do so.

 Even by giving our very best, the mistakes we make are the mistakes we make because we are not yet capable of not making them.
 Unfortunately there’s no other way, because this is the way this works.
 I’m afraid, there are no workarounds available.
 Through training however, we can learn to accept our errors, faults and flaws, our mistakes and our shortcomings, and we can learn to work on them in order to do better next time.